Destaq/chinese-comprehension/README.md

 ...
 ```

 The `--exclude` parameter takes the filename containing words to exclude words.
-Exclude any proper nouns such as character names & company names to improve accuracy
+Exclude any proper nouns such as character names & company names to improve accuracy.

 The file should have words separated line-by-line:
 ```